ADDITIONAL LOCAL RESOURCES

 Clarity about information sharing is essential and all agencies, including all refuge projects and non statutory services, should ensure that in sharing information they do so in line with agreed local protocols - see Information Sharing Procedure.

-Professionals must ensure that their efforts to support victims do not trigger an escalation of violence; care should be taken to discuss domestic violence and abuse only when the child or adult victim are safely on their own.
+Professionals must ensure that their efforts to support victims do not trigger an escalation of abuse; care should be taken to discuss domestic abuse only when the child or adult victim are safely on their own.
 However, it is essential that professionals are realistic and honest about the limits of confidentiality.
-In some cases a child may be in need of immediate protection, and a referral will need to be made to Doncaster Children’s Services Trust.
+In some cases a child may be in need of immediate protection, and a referral will need to be made to Doncaster Children's Services Trust.

 When a referral is made to the Children's Services Trust, there must be clarity about who in the family is aware that a referral is to be made – this is particularly important where Honour Based Violence is thought to be an issue.
 Any response by Doncaster Children's Services Trust should be discreet, in terms of making contact with the adult victim in ways which will not further endanger them or their children.

-See also Referrals Procedure.
+See also Contacts and Referrals Procedure.

-4. Assessing Concerns of Domestic Abuse and Violence
+4. Assessing Concerns of Domestic Abuse

 A disclosure may be prompted during routine questioning or be unprompted.
-Professionals should never assume that somebody else is addressing the issue of domestic violence and abuse.
+Professionals should never assume that somebody else is addressing the issue of domestic abuse.
 This may be first or only disclosure made by the child, adult victim or perpetrator.

 Research suggests that women experience on average 35 incidents before reporting any abuse to the Police.
-Professionals should therefore, in conducting assessments, routinely offer children and adults the opportunity of being seen alone, and ask whether they are experiencing, or have previously experienced, domestic violence and abuse.
+Professionals should therefore, in conducting assessments, routinely offer children and adults the opportunity of being seen alone, and ask whether they are experiencing, or have previously experienced, domestic abuse.
 This type of routine enquiry is particularly useful for health providers, for example when midwives are working with pregnant women.

-Concerns about domestic violence and abuse may also be reported to a professional by a third party such as extended family member, neighbour or community member.
+Concerns about domestic abuse may also be reported to a professional by a third party such as extended family member, neighbour or community member.
 Information from the public, family or community members must be taken seriously by professionals in statutory and voluntary agencies and responded to in accordance with these procedures.